 These four universal principles are further developed in the following nine factors of the WJP Rule of Law Index, which measures how the rule of law is experienced by ordinary people around the globe.

 Factor 1 measures the extent to which those who govern are bound by law.
 It comprises the means, both constitutional and institutional, by which the powers of the government and its officials and...

 Absence of Corruption

 Factor 2 measures the absence of corruption in a number of government agencies.
 The factor considers three forms of corruption: bribery, improper influence by public or private interests, and...

 Factor 4 measures the protection of fundamental human rights.
 It recognizes that a system of positive law that fails to respect core human rights established under international law is at best “...

 Order and Security

-Human security is one of the defining aspects of any rule of law society.
-Protecting human security, mainly assuring the security of persons and property, is a fundamental function of the state....
+Factor 5 measures how well the society assures the security of persons and property.
+Security is one of the defining aspects of any rule of law society and a fundamental function of the state.
+It...

-An effective criminal justice system is a key aspect of the rule of law, as it constitutes the natural mechanism to redress grievances and bring action against individuals for offenses against...
+Factor 8 evaluates the criminal justice system.
+An effective criminal justice system is a key aspect of the rule of law, as it constitutes the conventional mechanism to redress grievances and...

 Finally, Factor 9 concerns the role played in many countries by customary and ‘informal’ systems of justice – including traditional, tribal, and religious courts, and community-...